brettimus/switchboard-internship-2015/eloquent-js/chapter-notes/chapter-01.md

 # Primitive Wrapper Types
-I might be jumping the proverbial javascript-gun here, but why not inundate you with implementation details?
+I might be jumping the proverbial javascript-gunship here, but why not inundate you with implementation details?

 The types `Number`, `Boolean`, `String`, `null`, and `undefined` are language primitives.
-All other values in JS are `Object`s, which means they store properties and methods that we can manipulate and call with dot notation.
+All other values in JS are `Object`s, which means they store properties (which can in turn hold objects or primitives) and methods that we can manipulate and call with dot notation.
 E.g.,

 ```javascript
 var boots = { isAwesome: true };  // create an object with the property "isAwesome" set to true.